 Leadership training is described in its entirety in the book Leadership Training in the Defence Forces (2000).
-The basics and practices of education and training skills are described in the Instructor's Guide (2007).
+The basics and practices of education and training skills are described in the Instructor's Guide.
 These sources are used in the basic and advanced training of all military leaders as well as in complementing studies.
-The basics of leadership skills are found in the Leader's Handbook (Johtajan käsikirja, JOKÄ), which is meant for use in leadership and instructor training for the Defence Forces' personnel as teaching material.
+The basics of leadership skills are found in the Leader's Handbook (Johtajan käsikirja, JOKÄ), which is meant for use in leadership-and-instructor training for the Defence Forces' personnel as teaching material.

-The Leader's Handbook also aims to promote the practice of giving credit for conscript training in civilian studies and using know-how acquired during military service elsewhere in society.
+The Leader's Handbook also aims to promote the practice of giving credit for conscript training in civilian studies and using knowledge and skills acquired during military service elsewhere in society.

-In the beginning of the NCO course, the trainees will be given learning material that will be included in the Palvelus- ja toimintakyky- folder given during the basic training phase.
-This is the trainee's personal portfolio where they will store all the material related to leadership and instructor training, and collected feedback.
-Using the study materials in the folder enables tracking your own learning.
+In the beginning of the NCO course, the trainees will log into their electronic leadership file in PVMoodle.
+This is the trainee's personal portfolio where they will store all the material related to leadership-and-instructor training during conscript service.
+This includes all exercises done the training, as well completed ECTS credits.
+The electronic leadership file helps the trainees to follow their own learning process.